 Net Generation employees expect their employers to think and communicate the same way they do.
 E-mail is just a start.
 They want to have their own company blogs and subscribe to RSS (Really Simple Simplification) feeds from the blogs of their bosses and coworkers.
 They want to help build a company Wiki and hook up with friends on a company-wide social network.

 Only recently have businesses woken up to the necessity of so-called intranet 2.0 to attract and maintain talented young employees.
 According to a recent survey of chief information officers, only 18 percent of American businesses host blogs on their intranet and only 13 percent have launched corporate Wikis.
 However, 40 percent said they have such programs in the development and testing stages [source: Prescient Digital].

 Corporate intranets will take on increasing importance as more and more businesses turn to Web-based applications to manage core business systems like SAP and PeopleSoft.
 Companies are learning that on-demand Web services are cheaper to maintain and easier to use than hosting software on their own systems.
 All of these Web-based applications can be bundled into the corporate intranet where they can be accessed securely with one network password.

-For more information about intranets and related topics, check out the links on the next page.
+For more information about intranets and related topics, check out the links below.